Chakma people: Religion

 The vast majority of the Chakma are followers of Theravada Buddhism, a religion that they have practised for centuries.
 A minority of Chakmas practice Christianity.

-According to a 2011 census report, there are 93,411 people who follow Buddhism in Mizoram, India.
-7.3% are Christians, or followers of other religious beliefs.
+According to a 2011 census report, there are 93,411 people who follow Buddhism in Tripura, Mizoram, India.
+7.3% are Christians, as the largest minority.
+Hinduism follows Christianity as the second-largest minority.
+This is then followed by Islam and other religious beliefs.

 Language

 The Chakmas originally spoke a language belonging to the Tibeto-Burman family, which belongs to the Jingpo-Luish tree.
-The language was very similar to present-day Kachin and Burmese languages.
-But at present days, their language shares many common words or loan words from the Hindi, Pali, Sanskrit, English, Assamese and Bengali languages, due to long years of influence of Bengal sultanate.
+But at present days, their language shares many common words or loan words from the Hindi, Pali, Sanskrit, English, Assamese and Bengali languages, due to long years of influence of Bengal.
 Many linguists now consider the modern Chakma language (known as Changma Bhaz or Changma Hawdha) part of the Eastern Indo-Aryan language group.
-Changma Bhaz is written in its own script, the Chakma script, also known as Awzhapath/Awjhapat.
+Changma language is written in its own script, the Chakma script, also known as Awzhapath/Awjhapat.
 Chakma is written in an alphabet that allows for its cursive form, and is almost identical to the Mon-Khmer and the Lanna (Chiangmai) characters, which was formerly in use in Cambodia, Laos, Thailand and southern parts of Burma.
+The Chakma script although remains widely unused, with many Chakmas unable to read or write it.

 Genetics

 The Chakma are strongly related to Tibeto-Burman groups in Northeast India, Southeast Asia and East Asia.
-According to a genetic study on the population of Bangladesh in 2019, Chakma carried 52.59% Y Haplogroup L, 13.79% haplogroup Q, 10.34% Haplogroup J, 6.03% haplogroup I, 4.31% Haplogroup R1a, 4.31% Haplogroup H, 3.45% Haplogroup G, 1.72% Haplogroup E and 1.72% Haplogroup N.
+The MtDNA of Chakma suggest close clustering with Indian Tibeto-Burman groups especially the Marma and Tripuri.
+The Y Chromosome Paternal DNA suggest an overwhelming majority of East Asian haplotypes.
+More than 60% of the Chakma sampled skewed towards Southeast-Asian specific haplogroups mainly Haplogroup O2 and Haplogroup O3.